Evasion Under Blockchain Sanctions: Conclusion

 \section{Conclusion}

 This paper presents the first quantitative evaluation of blockchain sanctions effectiveness.
 We use \ac{TC} as a case study, analyzing 957 days of Ethereum data.
-We demonstrate the inherent limitations of binary classification approaches for distinguishing malicious transactions, evidenced by dusting attacks, and introduce a impurity metric achieving 97.61\% precision and 74.08\% recall in tracking malicious funds.
-Our findings reveal that while general \ac{TC} deposit volume decreased by 71.03\% post-sanctions, malicious actors continued exploiting TC in 78.33\% of security incidents.
-This continued exploitation is facilitated by inconsistent validator-level enforcement and sophisticated evasion techniques including specific behavior patterns and strategic service selection.
+Our findings reveal that while general \ac{TC} deposit volume decreased by 71.03\% during sanctions, malicious actors continued exploiting TC in 78.33\% of security incidents.
+This continued exploitation is facilitated by inconsistent consensus layer enforcement and sophisticated evasion techniques, including specific behavior patterns and strategic service selection.
 These insights provide concrete recommendations for regulatory authorities and compliance teams, helping them balance privacy concerns with financial oversight requirements using quantitative risk frameworks.